palmoto1/MyTreeSet/README.md

 # MyTreeSet
-Simple implementation of TreeSet based on a red-black-tree
+Implementation of a TreeSet based on a self balancing red-black-tree.
+Done as a project for a course in Algorithm and Data structures on my university